chaitanyakrishna1248/Smart-Farmer-s-Assistant/README.md

 # About the System
 There are 3 sensors used in this project namely, DHT11 sensor, Ultrasonic sensor, and Soil moisture sensor.
-All sensors are connected to the Arduino UNO board together with the help of bread board and jumpers.
-DHT11 and ultrasonic sensors are digital sensors and soil sensor is an Analog sensor and thus they are connected to their respective pins in the Arduino.
+All sensors are connected to the Arduino UNO board together with the help of bread board and jumpers.\\ -DHT11 and ultrasonic sensors are digital sensors and soil sensor is an Analog sensor and thus they are connected to their respective pins in the Arduino.
 Then an LED is connected to a digital pin to activate it when the temperature is more than 80oF and the soil moisture is less than 40% which indicates the irrigation system of the farm.
 Then 2 digital pins are connected to NodeMCU for serial communication transmission and reception.
 The data from Arduino is received serially continuously by the NodeMCU.